 It is also the reason many transmission repair shops have changed to total automotive care as we do here at Power Automotive Inc.

 It is hard for any individual to be an expert at that many different models/types of transmissions.
-Coupled with increasing electronic/programming sophistications (aka annoyances), repairing modern transmissions can be a nightmare.
+Coupled with increasing electronic/programming sophistication (aka annoyances), repairing modern transmissions can be a nightmare.

 Parts of a Transmission

-Planetary gear set: The planetary gear set is comprised of a sun gear, planet gears, and a ring gear.
-Arguably the most important part of every vehicle, this grouping is responsible for creating the gear ratios that make movement of the vehicle possible.
+The planetary gear set is comprised of a sun gear, planet gears, and ring gear.
+Arguably the most important part of every vehicle, this grouping is responsible for creating the gear ratios that make the movement of the vehicle possible.
 How the planet gears lock or unlock as they revolve around the sun gear determines the gear ratio.
-This creates rotational force that is sent to the wheels through the output shaft.
+This creates a rotational force that is sent to the wheels through the output shaft.

-Torque converter: Connecting the transmission to the engine, the torque converter is made of a stator, impellor and turbine.
+Connecting the transmission to the engine, the torque converter is made of a stator, impeller, and turbine.
 This component allows the car to stay in gear while sitting as well as making it possible for the car to accelerate after stopping.

-Transmission fluid: The lifeblood of the entire system, transmission fluid is not only used in a hydraulic capacity, it also cools and lubricates parts, helping to keep wear to a minimum.
-It is made of liquids, oils, rust inhibitors, lubricants and detergents and is traditionally bright red in appearance.
-Like all fluids, it expands and contracts with changing temperatures, therefore it is not surprising drivers in Colorado observe slightly difference shift patterns depending on external ambient temperature.
+The lifeblood of the entire system, transmission fluid is not only used in a hydraulic capacity, but it also cools and lubricates parts, helping to keep wear to a minimum.
+It is made of liquids, oils, rust inhibitors, lubricants, and detergents and is traditionally bright red in appearance.
+Like all fluids, it expands and contracts with changing temperatures, therefore it is not surprising drivers in Colorado observe slightly different shift patterns depending on external ambient temperature.